fgsreally/phecda/.changeset/young-cherries-happen.md

 ---
-"phecda-core": patch
+"phecda-core": major
 ---

-there is too much simple fix and some functions seem useless; I think a break change is essential
+there is too much simple fix and some functions seem useless in phecda;
+I think a break change is essential